 Good schools are at the heart of any healthy city.
 Yet too many of our children do not experience the academic success they need for today’s world.

 - The City Council and the School Committee must be far more effective partners in making sure all our children get the education they need to have a successful life when they graduate from high school.
 Help the School Committee and the District Administration design a budget based on providing our children the education they need to succeed rather than meeting budget number set by District and City administrators that is not foundationally driven by the need to provide the educational resources our schools need.
 If we need to spend more money to help our children, all of our children, succeed in today’s world, then I will be supportive of a plan that explains how we’re best able to do that.

 - Help the School Committee and the District Administration understand that good ideas and innovation often come from outside an organization, to include, for Cambridge Public Schools, ideas from teachers, students, parents and general community members.
 I want to help the District understand that a program like the City’s Participatory Budgeting would be a great way for a school system to ensure that good educational ideas, regardless of where they originate, get a comprehensive and transparent review to see how they might help us improve the education of all of our children.

 Safe Streets For Everyone

-Streets and sidewalks must be safe for pedestrians, cyclists, motorists and the emerging sector of personal electric vehicles like E-bikes and OneWheels.
-The ‘Delivery Economy’ of Ubers, Lyfts and Amazon services must fit into our streets, to provide us the convenience of internet-driven services while minimizing the inconvenience — and sometimes even dangers — they pose to other users of our streets and sidewalks.
+Streets and sidewalks must be safe for pedestrians, cyclists, motorists and the emerging sector of personal electric vehicles like E-bikes, electric scooters and OneWheels.
+The ‘Delivery Economy’ of Ubers, Lyfts and Amazon services must fit into our streets in ways that provide us the convenience of internet-driven services while minimizing the inconvenience — and sometimes even dangers — they pose to other users of our streets and sidewalks.